zhaohuanqdcn/tp/docs/UserGuide.md

 #### Adding a meeting: `addmeeting`

 Adds a meeting into the meeting schedule.
 The existing list of meetings will be automatically sorted afterwards according to date and time.
 It also takes meeting interval into consideration and checks for meeting conflict (since your boss is always a participant in these meetings, therefore meetings can't overlap with each other).
+**Note:**
+Conflict checking will not report an error if user supply new interval value that causes old meetings to conflict with each other.
+This is because interval is there to simulate travelling time,etc and should be different (and they passed the previous conflict check when added).

 Format: `addmeeting d/DATETIME dur/DURATION title/TITLE l/LOCATION [rec/RECURRENCE]`